-Queen Mary launches new research project to tackle safety concerns with zero emission vehicles
+Queen Mary launches a new EPSRC research project to tackle safety concerns with zero emission vehicles

 27 May 2021

-The project, led by researchers from Queen Mary’s Mechanics of Composite Materials Group (MCM), will create an intelligent data-driven virtual testing tool to assess an emerging type of lightweight materials, known as synthetic cellular composites (CCs).
+The newly-funded EPSRC New Investigator project, led by Dr Wei Tan from Queen Mary’s Mechanics of Composite Materials Group (MCM), will create an intelligent data-driven virtual testing tool to assess an emerging type of lightweight materials, known as synthetic cellular composites (CCs).

 Materials found in nature are typically lightweight, strong and resilient to external loadings due to their hierarchical structures and material compositions.
 CCs are porous cellular materials inspired by natural materials such as wood.
 With unique combinations of multiple material constituents and architecture, CCs can absorb higher crash energy than many existing single-constituent cellular materials such as polymer foams and honeycombs.